-The Company has duly constituted the Risk Management Committee in line with the requirements prescribed under the provisions of the Companies Act, 2013 and in 23.
+The Company has duly constituted the Risk Management Committee in line with the requirements prescribed Pages 30 ν.
+132 | State 20 under the provisions of the Companies Act, 2013 and in 23.
 ANNUAL RETURN compliance with the SEBI Circular dated May 5, 2021.
 Risk Management Committee of Directors, comprises 3 (Three) Members and Mr. Pramod Kumar Jain is the Chairperson of the Committee and other members of the Committee are Mr. Saatvik Jain and Mr. Krishnamoorthy Krishnan.